 All you’ll need is an internet connection, smart device, such as a cellphone or computer, and a few minutes of your time.
 You’ll also need to enter your payment information to finish the sign-up process.

 Does Curology work?

-Their prescription-strength ingredients and access to medical professionals make Curology an effective skin care solution for many.
+The access to healthcare professionals and prescription-strength ingredients make Curology an effective skin care solution for many.
 However, one solution doesn’t work for everyone.